erikh2000/wisp/README.md

   * Looking at specific targets
 * Automatic lip animation based on processing of speech audio
 * Edit interactive dialogue (spiels).
+* Record speech audio for spiels.
-* Test conversations with characters using spiels and faces.
+* Test conversations with characters using spiels, faces, audio, and speech recognition.
 * File management, saving, exporting

 ## Notably Missing / Broken

 * Many buttons don't do anything when you click on them
-* Speech recognition and full interactive conversations not yet functioning.
-* Speech audio to dialogue mapping not yet functioning.
 * Scene editor/player not yet functioning.

 At some point, likely in 2023, I will deploy an MVP build to https://wisp.studio that has a full workflow ready to be used.
 At that point, the version in package.json will be updated to 1.x.x and this README will have much less caveats and apologies.